Why is Group Coding so Much Better?

 Group classes prepare students for work in a fast-paced digital world.
 They will strengthen their visual, verbal, and written communication skills faster than when working alone.
-Online learning helps students build a different skill set than learning in a traditional classroom.
-For example, students will gain the confidence to speak up and ask questions or feel comfortable raising their hands and asking for clarifications amidst the flow of an online class.
+Online learning helps students build a different skill set than learning in a traditional classroom, for example, students will gain confidence to speak up and ask questions or feel comfortable raising their hands and asking for clarifications amidst the flow of an online class.

 Our students know how to collaborate with others to accomplish a goal.
 It’s an important soft skill that can’t be taught without practice.
 At most companies, work is done by teams so working well with others can benefit your child in any career they choose.
 More importantly, working as a team fosters learning and creativity and can also boost confidence and motivation.
 When students can motivate each other, coding feels a lot less like a task and more like a privilege.

 Kids have the ability to motivate and challenge one another to do better as peers that we don’t have as adults.
 On a peer level, kids learn how to work cooperatively, inspire creativity in one another, and are opened up to new ideas through projects and discussion.
 They can give and receive feedback, push one another, and get the social validation that keeps them motivated.
 Their desire to learn and perform well can be significantly enhanced by their relationship with other students.

 Our student reviews mention “making new friends” as one of the top reasons students enjoy our classes.
 Kids get to interact with other students from different parts of the country and around the world in a safe, monitored environment.
 They will be learning and having fun at the same time.
 This sure beats being alone with your teacher!
 Many kids continue to take coding classes together through our curriculum and have a great time doing it with someone they know.

 That being said, there are a select number of students who should choose private tutoring.
 The 5% of students that perform better with private tutoring usually meet the following criteria: